Career Options After B Sc Biotechnology Course: Syllabus, Scope & Best Colleges

 The roles and responsibilities of a Lab Technician are as follows:

-• Collecting, preparing, and analysing body samples, such as tissues and blood.
+• Collecting, preparing, and analyzing body samples, such as tissues and blood.

 2. Microbiologist

 A Microbiologist studies various microorganisms such as viruses, bacteria, and fungi.
-Microbiologists try to understand how such microorganisms grow, interest, and live in their environments.
-A microbiologist might work in laboratories, universities, or research institutes.
+Microbiologists try to understand how microorganisms grow, interact, and live in various environments.
+Microbiologists often work in laboratories, universities, research institutes, and industry settings, where they conduct experiments, analyze data, and develop new techniques to study microorganisms.

 Roles and Responsibilities